cabo/senml-more-units/draft-bormann-senml-more-units.md

   unit to VA specifically for reactive power (with the primary unit VA).
-It is not presently known to this author how the upcoming revision of IEC 80000-6 will update this, but it has became clear since that there is strong interest in using this unit for specifically for the imaginary content of complex power, reactive power {{IEEE-1459}}.
+It is not presently known to this author how the upcoming revision of IEC 80000-6 will update this, but it has became clear since that there is strong interest in using this unit specifically for the imaginary content of complex power, reactive power {{IEEE-1459}}.